Comparison of Numerical Solvers for Differential Equations for Holonomic Gradient Method in Statistics: Holonomic Sparse interpolation/extrapolation methods

 \begin{example}\rm We solve the differential equation of Example \ref{ex:exp-airy}.
 The method B does not work well on the interval $[-9,0]$ because of the oscillation of the solution, but it works on a smaller interval $[-4,0]$.
 We use Chebyshef polynomials on $[-4,0]$ upto degree $9$ as basis functions and $h=0.01$.
 Data points are $[[-4,-0.0702655329492895],[-3,-0.37881429],[-2,0.22740743]]$. \prog{intro/sib-intro.py} \prog{asir-tmp/sib-intro.rr, trybintro3()} \end{example}

 This method works well for some problems which are hard.
 See the Example \ref{ex:Hkn-sib} as to an application of this method to a 4th order ODE.
 An application of this method to a problem on random matrices is given in Example \ref{ex:ec}.
+We successfully solve a rank $11$ ODE of size 25 Kbytes appearing in this problem by this method.
+Implementations of this method for Risa/Asir, SageMath, Mathematica, Julia/OSCAR, Maple are discussed in \cite{TYZ-2026}.

 \bigbreak Let us introduce {\it the sparse interpolation/extrapolation method C for HGM}.
 We use the basis functions $e_j(t)$ as in the method C. We construct an $m \times m$ symmetric matrix $S$ of which $(i,j)$ element is